 Art therapists work with visual art media such as drawing, painting, and sculpture; whereas creative arts therapists work with several creative modalities such as movement, or drama, writing and visual art, depending on the needs of the client/s.
-In many countries there are specific professional bodies for those working therapeutically in each creative modality, however anyone working in the creative therapies in Australia, New Zealand, and the Asia/Pacific region is welcome to join ANZACATA at the level of membership appropriate to their qualifications.
+In many countries there are specific professional bodies for those working therapeutically in each creative modality, however, anyone working in any modality of the creative therapies in Australia, New Zealand, and the Asia/Pacific region is welcome to join ANZACATA at the level of membership appropriate to their qualifications.

 Please click here for more information about art therapy and creative arts therapy.

 How do I train as an art therapist or a creative arts therapist?

 To reach professional level ANZACATA membership, masters level training is required.
 Please click here for information about ANZACATA approved masters level training courses.
 ANZACATA has tiered levels of membership according to other Qualifications Authority levels.
 Click here to view the membership categories and requirements.

 Are there any ANZACATA approved online arts therapy degrees?